 Salfit region, PS

-Posted by Murad J.R.ALkhufash almost 7 years ago
+Posted by Murad J.R.ALkhufash about 7 years ago

 PDC to run 16th-30th May

 * Languages: English with Arabic translation

 * A fantastic opportunity to learn Permaculture Design at Marda’s demonstration site and to experience Palestinian culture at its richest.

 * Marda is an ancient, peaceful stone village nestled in the mountains one hour from Jerusalem and surrounded by olive groves.

 * The mild climate and rich soil support a great diversity of flora and fauna and being close to the soil here in the Holy Land is a life changing experience.